On $S$-injective modules: Definition and basic properties of -injective modules

 for all $R_S$-modules $M$ and $N$.\cqfd

-It is worth noting that an $R$-module E is injective if and only if every $R$-morphism $f : I \to E$, where $I$ is an ideal in $R$, can be extended to $R$ (Baer's Criterion), \cite[Theorem 1.1.6]{Gla1}.
-Replacing "injective" with "$S$-injective", we have
+It is worth noting that an $R$-module $E$ is injective if and only if every $R$-morphism $f : I \to E$, where $I$ is an ideal of $R$, can be extended to $R$ (Baer's Criterion), \cite[Theorem 1.1.6]{Gla1}.
+Replacing "injective" with "$S$-injective", we can prove the following result:

 \begin{prop} An $R$-module $E$ is $S$-injective if and only if every $R$-morphism $f : I_{S}\to E$, where $I$ is an ideal of $R$, can be extended to $R_{S}$. \end{prop}